-The study of the effect of induced compressible turbulence on the performance of an optical seeker
+The study of the effect of induced compressible turbulence on the performance of an optical seeker.

 Currently, 23 nations have demonstrated varying degrees of expertise in hypersonic technology.
 As the flight profiles for these weapons expands to ever-higher velocities and ever-lower altitudes, critical technologies are needed to ensure the operation of our intercepting airframe, seeker, and seeker window.
 Aero-optical effects can be extremely severe from blinding the seeker to even causing catastrophic failure of the window.

-Polaris is developing a novel suite of instruments to characterize these effects at hereofore impossible ranges and accuracies for a variety of applications ranging from Ground Test Facilities (GTF) to advanced tactical in situ applications.
+Polaris is developing a novel suite of instruments to characterize these effects at heretofore impossible ranges and accuracies for a variety of applications ranging from Ground Test Facilities (GTF) to advanced tactical in situ applications.

 Ground Test Facilities

 Current GTFs are instrumented with advanced sensors to support this investigation, but a set of aero-optical instruments require sizable physical space, are unique to each facility, and require highly trained engineers to operate.
 Testing at more than one GTF is not uncommon, and some facilities do not have the physical space to accommodate traditional aero-optical instrumentation.
 To address these needs and more, Polaris is developing an Aero-Optics Kit (AOK).